chaseleif/dksaveeditor/README.md

 When saving changes,
 the save option will overwrite the selected name that was opened.

+Using the color fix immediately writes (only the) colors to the save file.

 ## Features
 This program will open a saved game and allows to:
 - View and edit party and player stats
+- View and edit the city contents seed (for randomizing things in the game)
+- Patch the save to fix the color bug
+- View and edit player's age, attributes, skills, items, saints, formulas
 - View and edit player items' quality and quantity
 - Add items to a player's inventory
-- View, add, and read descriptions of saints a player knows
-- View, add, and read descriptions of formulas a player knows
+- Clear formula and saint bonuses to a player's fire resistance, weapons, armor

 ## Note
-I was unable to unequip armor after modification while it was equipped.
-It may have made the armor immune to quality damage.
+The items equipped are referenced by their type and quality.
+Modification of an equipped item breaks this reference.
+You will be unable to unequip items if this reference is broken.
-It is probably best not to modify equipped items, i.e., unequip any item before modification, before creation of the save file.
+You should unequip any items before modification, i.e., unequip items before creation of the save file.

 The program displays the values which will be written after modification, i.e., after modifying a value, the value shown is the value that would be stored.